Michaelwwest98/CapstoneStarterRepo/Documentation/Signoffs/Voice Activity Detection Subsystem.md

   <tr>
    <td>Safety
    </td>
-   <td>Speaker output must not be louder than 70 dB
+   <td>Speaker output must not be louder than 120 dB
    </td>
-   <td>Levels that prolonged exposure can lead to damage to an individual's hearing.
-Hearing Health Foundation
+   <td>Levels at 120 dB can cause immediate harm to an individual's hearing [2]
    </td>
   </tr>
 </table>

-**Wiring Schematics**
+## Wiring Schematics